Capture quality astrophotography images, trouble-free.

 What is different about astroimagery?

-There are many astrophotography sites and you may be wondering how this one is any different.
-Astroimagery is not only the name of this website but it is my project, my passion and the name under which I conduct my business in astrophotography.
-Astroimagery is different because it is run by an amateur astrophotographer who, like you, is still learning and perfecting his skill of taking photographs of space.
-This is a limitless and challenging journey and I aim to help anyone who is new to astronomy and astrophotography or those who are seeking to develop their skills further.
-Other astrophotgraphers and sites out there seem to have limitless access to equipment but I am someone who is seeking to get the most out of basic gear that is affordable for most people.
+Astroimagery is the name of this website and my project.
+My passion is learning and teaching astrophotography.
+Astroimagery is run by an amateur astrophotographer who is still learning and perfecting his skill of taking photographs of space.
 I have a unique teaching style which I bring to Astroimagery.
+I aim to help anyone who is new to astronomy and astrophotography or those who want to develop their skills further.
+Other astrophotographers and seem to have limitless access to equipment but I am someone who is seeking to get the most out of basic gear that is affordable for most people.

 What services does Astroimagery provide and how will these help me?